Skip to main content

 • Allergic reaction to an anticoagulant

-During the first two days after PRP treatment, it is advisable not to take a bath, sauna, swimming pool or gym, not to swim in open water and not to use a solarium.
+For the first two days following PRP treatment, it is advised not to take a bath, sauna, swimming pool or gym, not to swim in open water and not to use a solarium.

 There are no particular restrictions.
 Maintain a healthy lifestyle.